INVESTMENT INDUSTRY REGULATORY ORGANIZATION OF CANADA PRIVACY CODE

-The Investment Industry Regulatory Organization of Canada (“IIROC”) is committed to maintaining the values of integrity, diligence and accountability with respect to the privacy of personal information within its control.
-IIROC respects and is committed to protecting all personal information.
-To fulfill this commitment, IIROC complies with all applicable privacy laws.
+The Canadian Investment Regulatory Organization (CIRO) is committed to maintaining the values of integrity, diligence and accountability with respect to the privacy of personal information within its control.
+CIRO respects and is committed to protecting all personal information.
+To fulfill this commitment, CIRO complies with all applicable privacy laws.

 Personal Information

-“Personal Information” means information about an identifiable individual.
-This can include information such as age, home address and telephone number, social insurance number, marital status, religion, income, medical information, educational and employment history, but does not include business contact information, such as position name or title, business address, telephone or fax number.
-Under certain privacy legislation, “personal information” does not include “work product” information, such as information prepared or collected by a person as part of his or her employment or business responsibilities or information about how a person goes about fulfilling those responsibilities.
+“Personal Information” means information about an identifiable individual including information such as age, home address and telephone number, social insurance number, marital status, religion, income, medical information, educational and employment history.
+Does not include business contact information, such as position name or title, business address, telephone or fax number.
+Under certain privacy legislation, “personal information” does not include “work product” information, such as information prepared or collected by a person as part of their employment or business responsibilities or information about how a person goes about fulfilling those responsibilities.

 Accountability

-IIROC’s General Counsel is its Privacy Officer, responsible for ensuring IIROC’s compliance with this Code and all applicable privacy laws.
+CIRO’s General Counsel is its Privacy Officer, responsible for ensuring CIRO’s compliance with this Code and all applicable privacy laws.
 The Privacy Officer may be contacted at [email protected] or at 1 877 442-4322.

 Regulatory Purposes

-IIROC collects, uses, retains and discloses personal information in order to perform its regulatory functions, which include registration services, monitoring, investigating and enforcing compliance with the Rule Book, Universal Market Integrity Rules (“UMIR”), related policies (“UMIR Policies”) and certain market specific requirements, securities laws and regulations.
-In doing so, IIROC engages in a number of activities which may involve the collection, use, retention or disclosure or personal information, such as (without limitation), surveilling trading and trading-related activity; conducting sales compliance, financial compliance and other regulatory audits; investigating potential regulatory and statutory violations; compiling and maintaining regulatory databases; conducting enforcement or disciplinary proceedings; and reporting to securities regulators.
+CIRO collects, uses, retains and discloses personal information in order to perform its regulatory functions, including registration services, monitoring, investigating and enforcing compliance with CIRO Rules, Universal Market Integrity Rules (“UMIR”) and related policies (“UMIR Policies”), and certain market specific requirements, securities laws and regulations.
+CIRO engages in a number of activities involving the collection, use, retention or disclosure of personal information, such as (without limitation): surveilling trading and trading-related activity; conducting sales compliance, financial compliance and other regulatory audits; investigating potential regulatory and statutory violations; compiling and maintaining regulatory databases; conducting enforcement or disciplinary proceedings; and reporting to securities regulators.

 Disclosure

-In some situations, IIROC may disclose personal information, whether obtained from Regulated Persons or from other persons, to other organizations including securities regulatory authorities, regulated marketplaces, other self-regulatory organizations, law enforcement agencies and foreign securities regulators.
+In some situations, CIRO may disclose personal information, whether obtained from Regulated Persons or from other persons, to other organizations, including securities regulatory authorities, regulated marketplaces, other self-regulatory organizations, law enforcement agencies and foreign securities regulators.

 Consent